-Capturing screenshot in Windows
+Multiple Ways to Capturing screenshot in Windows

 Save screenshot to folder instead Clipboard

-Windows+prt sc keys and the screen shot will be saved as .png format in Screenshots folder available in Pictures folder.
+"Windows+prt sc" and the screen shot will be saved as a .png format in Screenshots folder available in the Pictures folder.
 You can access this folder by opening File Explorer and then select Pictures from left-panel.
-Quick way to access Pictures folder is just press
+A quick way to access Pictures folder is just press

-Win+R to open Run window and then type Pictures and hit Enter, here you will see Screenshots folder.
-Unfortunately you can’t combine alt key to take active window screenshot.
+"Win+R" to open Run window and then type Pictures and hit Enter, here you will see Screenshots folder.
+Unfortunately, you can’t combine alt key to take active window screenshot.

-Capture mouse cursor in screenshot
+Capture mouse cursor in the screenshot

-Auto Capture Screenshots after specific interval
+Auto Capture Screenshots after a specific interval

-- Simply download
+- Only download

-Auto Screen Captureand run it.
-When you see this utility screen, the interface split up into couple of different sections, at top-left side calendar and at the bottom of calendar you will see settings sections.
-At the right-side, you have previews of each external display attached to computer, You can capture screenshot from maximum 4 displays.
+"Auto Screen Capture"and run it.
+When you see this utility screen, the interface split up into a couple of different sections.
+At top-left side calendar and at the bottom of calendar you will see settings sections.
+At the right-side, you have previews of each external display attached to the computer; You can capture screenshot from maximum four displays.

-If you know any other method of taking screenshots in Windows please share with us below in comments.
+If you know any other method of taking screenshots in Windows, please share with us below in comments.